jonathanxie/octopress/source/_posts/2014-10-11-how-to-set-up-octopress-and-push-to-github-pages.markdown

 6. Download Octostrap3 theme into a hidden directy called .themes:<br/>`git clone https://github.com/kAworu/octostrap3 .themes/octostrap3`
 7. Install the Octostrap 3 theme: `rake 'install[octostrap3]'`
 8. Generate the pages: `rake generate`
-9. Test drive the blog: `rake preview watch`
+9. Test drive the blog by starting the built in web server: `rake preview watch`
 10. Go to your browser such as Google Chrome and go to: `http://localhost:4000`

 <br/>